'Quite overwhelming': Over 100 women turn out for first-ever pop-up Pap clinic in London, Ont.

 St. Joseph’s Health Care London held it’s first ever drop-in Pap smear clinic Monday, a one-day walk-in clinic at St. Joseph’s Hospital on Grosvenor Street, in partnership with the South West Regional Cancer Program.

-“It was quiet overwhelming, to be honest with you,” said Dr. Robert Di Cecco, medical director of the colposcopy clinic of St. Joseph’s and the regional lead for cervical screening for the South West Regional Cancer Program.
+“It was quite overwhelming, to be honest with you,” said Dr. Robert Di Cecco, medical director of the colposcopy clinic of St. Joseph’s and the regional lead for cervical screening for the South West Regional Cancer Program.

 Di Cecco said the concept behind the one day clinic was trying to address people that don’t have primary care.